Quantum Low-Density Parity-Check Codes: Product constructions

 \subsection{Balanced Products}

 Almost simultaneously to Panteleev--Kalachev's work, Breuckmann--Eberhardt introduced \emph{balanced product codes}~\cite{breuckmann2020balanced}.
-Similarly to lifted products, the balanced product construction is based on a reduction of symmetry in the tensor product.
-The balanced product is defined for two classical codes with a common symmetry group and arises by modding out the action of the group on their tensor product.
-The concept is derived from the balanced product of topological spaces, a classical construction in topology which is commonly used to construct fiber bundles from principal bundles~\cite{nakahara2003geometry}, see \cref{fig:balancedproduct} for an example and \cref{app:balancedproducts} for more details.
+Similarly to lifted products, the balanced product construction is based on a reduction of symmetry in the hypergraph/tensor product.
+The balanced product is defined for two classical codes with a common symmetry group and arises by modding out the action of the group on their hypergraph/tensor product.
+The concept is derived from the balanced product of topological spaces, a classical construction in topology which is commonly used to construct fiber bundles from principal bundles~\cite{nakahara2003geometry}.